mykolaharmash/hyntax/README.md

 - ```state<Object>```

   The current state of the tree constructor.
-Can be persisted and passed to the next tree constructor call in case of tokens come in chunks.
+Can be persisted and passed to the next tree constructor call in case when tokens are coming in chunks.

 - ```ast<Object>```